Ice Hockey World Championships: Division II

-Division II comprises twelve teams.
-Group A teams compete for promotion to Division I Group B with the loser being relegated to Division II Group B. Group B teams compete for promotion to Division II Group A while the loser is relegated to Division III.
-In 2023, Group A games will be played in Madrid, Spain from 16 to 22 April and Group B games will be played in Istanbul, Turkey from 17 to 23 April.

-Table updated 10/12/2022

 Division III

 Division III comprises twelve teams.
 Group A teams compete for promotion to Division II Group B with the loser being relegated to Division III Group B. Group B teams compete for promotion to Division III Group A while the loser is relegated to Division IV.
-In 2023, Group A games will be played in Cape Town, South Africa from 17 to 23 April and Group B games will be played in Sarajevo, Bosnia and Herzegovina from 27 February to 5 March.
+In 2026, Group A games will be played in Cape Town, South Africa from 13 to 19 April and Group B games will be played in Hong Kong from 13 to 19 April.